CalebHatch/Finances_Calc/README.md

 # Overview

-This software will take in all of your monthly expenses (plus a custom amount to savings) and give you a financial evalulation based on that.
+This software will take in all of your monthly income (after taxes) and monthly expenses (plus a custom amount to savings) and give you a financial evalulation based on that.

 I didn't know Rust at all before writing this software, so this software was primarily made to help me learn the basics of rust.